 4. No Insurance

-Some individuals simply don’t have the insurance or the funds available to afford proper addiction treatment at a comprehensive drug rehabilitative facility such as Brightside Clinic.
+Some individuals simply don’t have the insurance or the funds available to afford proper addiction treatment at a comprehensive drug rehabilitative facility such as Brightside.
 Many times, people struggling with drug addiction don’t realize alternative payment methods or financial options may be available to them.

 Many individuals suffering from drug addiction find themselves in a terribly dark, dangerous, and threatening place they can’t escape on their own.
 They should never be left alone and should have someone close to them who is available to reach out regularly, offering help and guidance if and when necessary.

-The doctors and staff at Brightside Clinic want to aid in the process of addiction recovery.
-If you or someone you love is in need of drug addiction treatment near Elgin, St. Charles or Des Plaines, Illinois, speak with a member of the Brightside Clinic team about your options.
+The doctors and staff at Brightside want to aid in the process of addiction recovery.
+If you or someone you love needs drug addiction treatment, speak with a member of the Brightside team about your options.
+Through telehealth visits, comprehensive counseling, and medication-assisted treatment, we can help you or your loved one take the first step toward long-term recovery.